bodhi/bodhi.github.com/drafts/tennent.markdown

 mind, Gafter gets a bit of a free pass, as he hedges by referring to
 <q>Tennent's Correspondence and Abstraction Principles</q>.

-Katz also falls prey to this in his otherwise excellent [JavaScript Needs Blocks][js-needs-blocks], when he states:
+Yehuda Katz also falls prey to this in his otherwise excellent [JavaScript Needs Blocks][js-needs-blocks], when he states:

 > In short, Tennent’s Correspondence Principle says: